Yamaha RX-Z11 User Review - Theater Digital Processor Evaluation

 If each channel or just the Center Channel had a "Paragraphic" equalizer, it would be much easier for a novice to adjust these settings to obtain a more realistic dialog experience, without interfering with the surround channel audibility.

 This unit has the capability to elevate the Main Front Speaker settings, to permit the left and right "Front Presence" speakers to reproduce the Main Speaker sound (to expand the Main speaker stadium), while also maintaining the capability of the "Front Presence" sound effects.

-Their lack of support for their "Flagship" Digital Signal Processor is irresponsible; and I would recommend that future Purchasers hold off buying this unit, until firmware is introduced, that will correct the dialog reproduction on this unit!
+Their lack of support for their "Flagship" Digital Signal Processor is irresponsible; and I would recommend that future purchasers hold off buying this unit until the firmware is introduced which will correct the dialog reproduction on this unit!

-I suspect some of the problem may be due to poor "mixing" by the various "Sound Engineers", since consumer "Multi-channel" capability is still in its elementary stages; however, if this be the case, there is virtually no reason that this issue has not been corrected, because many articles have been presented regarding clarity of the dialog on multi-channel sources.
+I suspect some of the problems may be due to poor "mixing" by the various "Sound Engineers" since consumer "Multi-channel" capability is still in its elementary stages; however, if this is the case, there is virtually no reason that this issue has not been corrected because many articles have been presented regarding clarity of the dialog on multi-channel sources.

 Sorry to hear you are having a problem with the Yamaha RX-Z11 receiver.
 Getting the right balance across the speakers can be difficult - and the ideal settings will vary between different rooms - and different users!

 1. Did you run the YPAO automatic room setup? - Page 46 of the manual.
 This will often give you a good basic balance in the room - and you can then tweak the settings manually to suit your taste.